I make artist’s books, text based art, installations,

-Recent work has focused on Occupy Wall Street, the city of Wilmington, Delaware, and the complex relationships we have with material objects and ownership.
+and audience participation works, with a focus on narrative and storytelling.
+Areas of focus have included Occupy Wall Street, the city of Wilmington, Delaware, and the complex relationships we have with material objects and ownership.

 In 2011 I founded Street Road, a project space developed from and funded by my father's former real estate business.
 This is focused on exploring intersections between art and ownership, particularly of land, buildings, and space.
 It is also meant to push toward a horizon of collective ownership, or, even better, non-ownership of property.

 It also works towards the long overdue recognition that the land we occupy was genocidally taken, first from indigenous peoples of Turtle Island, and later through the stolen labor and lives in the system of slavery, a history which awaits reparation.